Nemocas/AbstractAlgebra.jl/docs/src/ytabs.md

 fill!(::Generic.YoungTableau, ::AbstractVector{<:Integer})
 ```

-## Characters of permutation grups
+## Characters of permutation groups

 Irreducible characters (at least over field of characteristic $0$) of the full group of permutations $S_n$ correspond via [Specht modules](https://en.wikipedia.org/wiki/Specht_module) to partitions of $n$.